 “The human brain evolved to focus most on these features, and that’s what the GAN picks up on,” says study co-author Lore Goetschalckx, a visiting graduate student from Katholieke Universiteit Leuven in Belgium.

 The researchers also reconfigured GANanalyze to generate images of varying aesthetic and emotional appeal.
 They found that images rated higher on aesthetic and emotional grounds were brighter, more colorful, and had a shallow depth of field that blurred the background, much like the most memorable pictures.
-However, the most aesthetic images were not always memorable.
+However, most aesthetic images were not always memorable.

 GANalyze has a number of potential applications, the researchers say.
 It could be used to detect, and even treat, memory loss by enhancing objects in an augmented reality system.

 “Instead of using a drug to enhance memory, you might enhance the world through an augmented-reality device to make easily misplaced items like keys stand out,” says study co-senior author Aude Oliva, a principal research scientist at MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) and executive director of the MIT Quest for Intelligence.

 GANalyze could also be used to create unforgettable graphics to help readers retain information.
 “It could revolutionize education,” says Oliva.
 Finally, GANs are already starting to be used to generate synthetic, realistic images of the world to help train automated systems to recognize places and objects they are unlikely to encounter in real life.